kvsdileep/kvsdileep.github.io/README.md

-# kvsdileep.github.io
-:sparkles: Build a beautiful and simple website in literally minutes.
+# K V S Dileep

+Hi, welcome to my repository corresponding to the personal webpage.

+:sparkles: This website uses the Beautiful Jekyll theme.
+Credits to Dean Attali.
 Demo at http://deanattali.com/beautiful-jekyll